 Definition of Done (DoD)

-DoD is designed as a list of items, each of which is used to validate PBI or story.
-Definition of done exists to ensure that the development team agrees on the work they are trying to accomplish.
-It assumes a form of a checklist, and it's used to check every user story for completeness or PBI – product backlog item.
+Definition of Done (DoD) is designed as a list of items, each of which is used to validate product backlog item (PBI) or story.
+It exists to ensure that the development team agrees on the work they are trying to accomplish.
+Assuming a form of a checklist, it's used to check every user story for completeness or PBI – product backlog item.
 In other words, DoD is made to be applicable to all items in the product backlog, not just a single story.

 To sum things up: